 As to suicide, while there is a slight increase in the suicide rate in patients who have undergone weight loss surgery, the exact reasons are not clear.
 Furthermore, the rate isn’t significantly higher than the general population to discourage metabolic surgery.

 I think this calls for more research into the factors which may lead some patients to become more suicidal.
 A very important factor in successful and healthy weight loss is to stay in touch with your bariatric surgeon and team, medical providers, or a mental health professional even if it is for a yearly visit.
 The underlying factors seem more social than medical.
-The more positive people you have in your life the more likely you will succeed post-surgery.
+The more positive people you have in your life, the more likely you will succeed post-surgery.

 The most important decision you have to make is when you think you need help, then please ask for help!
-We all need help at different times in our lives so make sure to reach out.
+We all need help at different times in our lives, so make sure to reach out.

 ABOUT THE AUTHORDr.
-Husain Abbas of Memorial Advanced Surgery, is a Board Certified surgeon and fully trained in Minimally Invasive Surgery.
-After his surgical residency at St. Mary's, a Yale University affiliated hospital, Dr. Abbas completed a fellowship in Minimally Invasive Gastroesophageal and Bariatric Surgery at the University of Florida, Gainesville.
+Husain Abbas of Memorial Advanced Surgery, is a Board Certified surgeon trained in Minimally Invasive Surgery.
+After his surgical residency at St. Mary's, a Yale University affiliated hospital, Dr. Abbas completed a fellowship in Minimally Invasive Gastroesophageal & Bariatric Surgery at the University of Florida, Gainesville.
 Dr. Abbas' expertise extends to a wide array of gastroesophageal disorders, anti-reflux surgery, complex hernia repairs, endocrine, oncology and bariatric procedures.